rauar/BBB-Waveshare-Overlay/README.md

 ## Overview

-Device tree overlay for a Waveshare 3.2" TFT display on the Beaglebone Black (Touch events not working yet). *Use at your own risk* (especially w.r.t to wiring).
+Device tree overlay for a Waveshare 3.2" TFT display and touch control connected to a Beaglebone Black. _Use at your own risk_ (especially w.r.t to wiring).

-The necessary pins for operating the display have been determined based on the Raspberry Pi pin layout (the display is actually sold as a display for the Raspberry Pi).
-Those pins then need to be connected to the Beaglebone Black.
-I used the P9 header exclusively (SPI0 and 3 GPIO pins).
+The necessary pins on the display's header have been determined based on the Raspberry Pi pin layout (the display is actually sold as a display for the Raspberry Pi).
+Not all pins on the header have to be connected.

+On the BeagleBone Black I used the P9 header exclusively (SPI1 and 3 GPIO pins).
+Do not use SPI0 on the BBB as SPI0 can only select one slave - the display however has to SPI slaves (display controller and touch controller).
+SPI1 works.

 The display does not run on 3.3V only.
 I used 5V from the BBB - only then the backlight is turning on.
-3.3V is currently not connected.
+3.3V is not required.